 About ABS Certification.

-The American Board of Surgery serves the public and the specialty of surgery by providing leadership in surgical education and practice, by promoting excellence through rigorous evaluation and examination, and by promoting the highest standards for professionalism, lifelong learning, and the continuous certification of surgeons in practice.
+The American Board of Surgery (ABS) serves patients, society, and the specialty of surgery by providing leadership in surgical education and practice.
+The ABS ensures excellence through:

-The American Board of Surgery is a private, nonprofit, autonomous organization formed for the following purposes:
+- The American Board of Surgery is a private, nonprofit, autonomous organization formed for the following purposes:

-To issue certificates to all candidates meeting the board's requirements and satisfactorily completing its prescribed examinations
+- To issue certificates to all candidates meeting the board's requirements and satisfactorily completing its prescribed examinations.

-To improve and broaden the opportunities for the graduate education and training of surgeons
+- To improve and broaden the opportunities for the graduate education and training of surgeons.

-The ABS considers certification to be voluntary and limits its responsibilities to fulfilling the purposes stated above.
+- The ABS considers certification to be voluntary and limits its responsibilities to fulfilling the purposes stated above.
 Its principal objective is to pass judgment on the education, training and knowledge of broadly qualified and responsible surgeons and not to designate who shall or shall not perform surgical operations.
 It is not concerned with the attainment of special recognition in the practice of surgery.
 Furthermore, it is neither the intent nor the purpose of the board to define the requirements for membership on the staff of hospitals or institutions involved in the practice or teaching of surgery.

-The ABS was organized on January 9, 1937, and formally chartered on July 19, 1937.
+- The ABS was organized on January 9, 1937, and formally chartered on July 19, 1937.
 Its formation was the result of a committee created a year earlier by the American Surgical Association, with representatives from the American Medical Association, American College of Surgeons, and the Western, Southern, New England and Pacific Coast Surgical Associations.

-The committee sought to establish a certification process and national certifying body for surgeons practicing in the U.S. The leaders of these organizations felt surgery had matured into a full-time specialty and recognized the need to differentiate formally-trained surgeons from doctors in general practice.
+- The committee sought to establish a certification process and national certifying body for surgeons practicing in the U.S. The leaders of these organizations felt surgery had matured into a full-time specialty and recognized the need to differentiate formally trained surgeons from doctors in general practice.

 Original ABS directors, 1939

-The committee decided that the ABS should be formed of members from the represented organizations and, once organized, it would establish a comprehensive certification process.
+- The committee decided that the ABS should be formed of members from the represented organizations and, once organized, it would establish a comprehensive certification process.
 These findings and recommendations were approved by the cooperating societies, leading to the board's formation in 1937.
 This was done to protect the public and improve the specialty.

-The ABS was created in accordance with the Advisory Board of Medical Specialties, the accepted governing body for determining certain specialty fields of medicine as suitable for certification.
+- The ABS was created in accordance with the Advisory Board of Medical Specialties, the accepted governing body for determining certain specialty fields of medicine as suitable for certification.
 In 1970 the Advisory Board of Medical Specialties became known as the American Board of Medical Specialties.

-The ABS is a completely independent, nonprofit entity.
+- The ABS is a completely independent, nonprofit entity.
 It accepts no external funding.

-The ABS was founded to improve the specialty of surgery and protect the public.
+- The ABS was founded to improve the specialty of surgery and protect the public.

-Approximately 30,000 surgeons are currently board certified by the ABS.
+- Approximately 31,000 surgeons are currently board certified by the ABS.

-The ABS office has been in Philadelphia since the board's founding in 1937.
+- The ABS office has been in Philadelphia since the board's founding in 1937.

-ABS certificate No. 1 is held by Dr. Evarts A. Graham, a leading advocate for the creation of The Joint Commission.
+- ABS certificate No. 1 is held by Dr. Evarts A. Graham, a leading advocate for the creation of The Joint Commission.

-ABS certificate No. 2 is held by Dr. Allen O. Whipple, for whom the Whipple procedure is known.
+- ABS certificate No. 2 is held by Dr. Allen O. Whipple, for whom the Whipple procedure is known.

-Two of the first surgeons to become ABS diplomates were Drs.
+- Two of the first surgeons to become ABS diplomates were Drs.
 William J. and Charles H. Mayo, founders of the Mayo Clinic.

-A former U.S. surgeon general, Dr. C. Everett Koop, was one of the chief proponents for the creation of a certificate in pediatric surgery.
+- A former U.S. surgeon general, Dr. C. Everett Koop, was one of the chief proponents for the creation of a certificate in pediatric surgery.

 Booklet of Information